ErickMendes21/logic-exercises-in-C/README.md

-﻿# Problemas de programação usando a linguagem C
+﻿# Programming problems using the C language